 Asthma is a common chronic condition.
-According to the Centers for Disease Control and Prevention (CDC), just under 25 million people in the United States have asthma, with children making up around a fifth of this number.
+According to the Centers for Disease Control and Prevention (CDC),

-Vitamin D foods or supplements
+Vitamin D in foods and supplements

 Vitamin D may also support lung function and reduce upper respiratory infections, such as the common cold.

-Good food sources of vitamin D include:
+Some good food sources of vitamin D include: